Francis Bacon(1909-1992), Painter

-Born in Dublin, Bacon left Ireland at the age of sixteen, settling permanently in England in 1928.
-After first coming to notice as an interior designer, the painting Three Studies for Figures at the Base of a Crucifixion (1944, Tate) established him as an artist of international importance.
-Bacon used imagery from sources as diverse as Velasquez, Van Gogh, the cinema, crumpled snapshots and illustrations of disease.
-He described his images of tortured and anguished bodies as 'a direct assault on the nervous system.'
-Bacons international reputation was confirmed by retrospectives at the Guggenheim Museum, New York (1963) and Grand Palais, Paris (1971).
-He is known as one of the twentieth-century's greatest painters.
+Dublin-born Bacon left Ireland at the age of sixteen, settling permanently in England in 1928.
+The work Three Studies for Figures at the Base of a Crucifixion (1944, Tate) established him as an artist of international importance.
+Bacon used imagery from sources as diverse as Velasquez, Van Gogh, the cinema, old snapshots and illustrations of disease.
+Known for his bold, abstracted figurative paintings with their tormented and powerful view of the human condition, Bacon describes them as 'a direct assault on the nervous system.'
+His international reputation was confirmed by retrospectives at the Guggenheim Museum, New York (1963) and Grand Palais, Paris (1971).

 Tudor and Elizabethan matching pairs

 Test your memory by playing our matching pairs game.
 Three levels of difficulty make it fun for the whole family.